jJayyyyyyy/USTC-2018-Smester-1/Practical IT English/final/Questions.md

 	*	Concentration. focus on one thing, single-tasking

 	*	Reduction.
-Reduce the things that waste your time, like too much socializing, personal calls and emails, excessive meetings.
+Reduce the things that waste your time, like too much socializing, phone calls and emails and meetings.

 		First things first.
 Important things first.